n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 ### Where to find the Webhook URLs?

-The Webhook node has two URLs - Test URL and Production URL.
+In the node parameters section, in the Webhook URLs toggle, you will find the Test URL and the Production URL.

-To get these URLs, follow the steps mentioned below.
-1. Click on ***Webhook URLs***.
-By default, the node displays the Production URL.
-2. If you want the Test URL, click on the ***Test*** tab.
-3. To copy the URL, click on the displayed URL.
+By default, the node displays the Test URL.
+If you want the Production URL, click on the ***Test*** tab.
+Click on the displayed URL to copy it.

 Here is a GIF demonstrating how to retrieve the test and production webhook URLs in n8n.